When Is It Too Late to Change Careers?

 Sometimes people are forced to look for a new career because of disruptions to their current occupation, such as decreased demand for their industry or a switch to outsourcing.

 Some careers, such as public relations and advertising, tend to skew toward a younger demographic.
-Unfortunately, in these types of industries, it can be difficult — though certainly not impossible — to find entry-level opportunities if you're past the age of 40.
+Unfortunately, in these types of industries, it can be difficult — though certainly not impossible — to find entry-level opportunities if you're over 40.

 Most likely you'll have to begin with an entry-level position.
 That being said, your previous work experience and acquired skills should put you on the fast track for moving up the ladder.